timpaul/govuk-prototype-generator/README.md

 You'll need Node 18 or higher.

-Once you're in the repo folder in the Terminal, type:
+Once you're in the local repo folder in the Terminal, type:
 ```
 npm install
 npm start